Following system colour scheme Selected dark colour scheme Selected light colour scheme

 if "author" in entry:

-Nothing prevents a dict that is structurally compatible with Movie to have the author key, and under the current specification it would be incorrect for the type checker to narrow its type.
+Nothing prevents a dict that is assignable with Movie to have the author key, and under the current specification it would be incorrect for the type checker to narrow its type.

 Allowing Extra Items of a Certain Type

-For supporting API interfaces or legacy codebase where only a subset of possible keys are known, it would be useful to explicitly expect additional keys of certain value types.
+For supporting API interfaces or legacy codebase where only a subset of possible keys are known, it would be useful to explicitly specify extra items of certain value types.

-However, the typing spec is more restrictive on type checking the construction of a TypedDict, preventing users from doing this:
+However, the typing spec is more restrictive when checking the construction of a TypedDict, preventing users from doing this:

 class MovieBase(TypedDict):